onc-healthit/lantern-back-end/endpointmanager/README.md

 ## Building and Running

+The Endpoint Manager has not yet been dockerized.
+To run, perform the following commands:

 ```bash
 go get ./... # You may have to set environment variable GO111MODULE=on
 go mod download